trustbloc/sandbox/docs/projects/README.md

 Currently In Progress
 * [DIDComm V2](https://identity.foundation/didcomm-messaging/spec/): Version 2 DID Communication protocol is currently being implemented in TrustBloc Wallet.

-Visit the [project repo](https://github.com/trustbloc/wallet) to learn more about web wallet, API documentation and setup instructions.
+Visit the [project repo](https://github.com/trustbloc/wallet) to learn more about web wallet, API documentation, configuration and setup instructions.

 ### TrustBloc Orb
 Orb is a decentralized identifier (DID) method based on a federated and replicated Verifiable Data Registry (VDR).